Spitigala/Spitigala.github.io/_posts/2014-08-06-database-dilemmas.markdown

 What’s more?
 In just one day, we were able to catch up to the exact point we had been at before we decided to go for the redesign.
 That’s 4 days of work packed in to a single day, and worth every effort by our awesome team.
 So what lessons did I learn?

-**Get feedback early and often.** We failed to run our database design through our instructors because we believed we had it right he whole time.
+**Get feedback early and often.** We failed to run our database design through our instructors because we believed we had it right the whole time.
 Had we taken the time to consult them earlier in the process, we would have avoided our costly mistake.

 **Listen to what others have to say, and give reasonable consideration to their feedback.** I’m not saying blindly follow someone’s advice because they’re more experienced.
 But rather, take the time to understand the logic behind their reasoning no matter how absurd it may sound at first.
 It certainly sounded crazy when our instructors initially asked us to change our approach.